Terms and Conditions

 Section 15: Contract Term and Cancellation

-Customer are entering into a “Term” agreement to maintain the Services for the period of time indicated on the Order Confirmation that was signed to establish the Service.
-If Customer cancel the Services without replacing or upgrading Services of an equal or greater value, Customer will be charged an Early Termination Fee (ETF).
-The ETF for each Service terminated by Customer before the end of its then-current Service Term will be an amount equal to the one (1) month’s MRC for the Service being terminated multiplied by the number of months remaining in the Service Term.
+Customer is entering into a “Term” agreement to maintain the Services for the period of time indicated on the Order Confirmation that was signed to establish the Service.
+If Customer cancels the Services without replacing or upgrading Services of an equal or greater value, Customer will be charged an Early Termination Fee (ETF).
+The ETF for each Service terminated by Customer before the end of its then-current Service Term will be an amount equal to the one (1) month’s MRC for the Service being terminated (Billed Services) multiplied by the number of months remaining in the Service Term.
+Billed Services will be calculated by the MRC on the most current billing period for the location or account terminating services.
+Any Services added to the Bill that were not on the original contract will be considered valid unless such charges are disputed prior to termination of the Services and as such will be included when calculating the ETF.

 The Term shall begin on the Service Start Date.
 Customer may cancel the hosted Services of this agreement within the first ninety (90) days of the Service Start Date without incurring Early Termination Fees except for any expenses incurred by CNG as defined in Section 15.1, if and where applicable, to discontinue any third party Services or circuits used in providing the Service, if and where applicable, and any NRC waived by CNG to establish such Service(s) regardless of the date of cancellation if cancellation date falls before the end of the original contract term.